MoeTerani/DevLink/README.md

 ## 🔥 Getting started

-You need to have access to the .env file in order to run this project locally.
+You need to have access to the default.json file in order to run this project locally.
 If you do please proceed as follow:

-- start by running `npm i` insdie the server folder and then `npm start`.
+- start by running `npm i` inside the `root folder` and then `npm run server`.
-- start by running `npm i` insdie the client folder and then `npm start`.
+- start by running `npm i` inside the `client folder` and then `npm start`.

 ## 😎 Enjoy